Sexual abuse of doctors by doctors: a narrative study into sexual abuse in the medical workplace

 Analysis is complete and early findings have been presented as a poster at ANU in 2017 and another poster (beyondzerotolerance) in 2018.
 We have also presented the work at several conferences, including AMEE, the Society for Academic Primary Care in the UK, the Australian Doctors’ Health Conference And GPDU.
 You can see the video of the GPDU conference presentation here.

 This research program is the first of its type internationally.
 The studies will inform the development of a set of guidelines on clinical care for doctors that have experienced sexual assault from other health professionals, especially doctors.
 It will also inform policy change in relevant organisations, such a hospitals, through consultation.
 Consultation will occur through a series of workshops at professional conferences and through work with individual workplaces and professional bodies.

-It is likely that this work will trigger a raft of further work: on prevalence, treatment of victims and perpetrators, preventive strategies and organisational culture.
+This work will trigger a raft of further work: on prevalence, treatment of victims and perpetrators, preventive strategies and organisational culture.
 The focus on the lived experience of participants will provide a rich a powerful story, based on empirical evidence.
-This story will be disseminated through a series of articles, presentations at relevant conferences, one page circulars and technology mediated communication, such as social media.
+This story has been disseminated through a series of articles, presentations at relevant conferences, one page circulars and technology mediated communication, such as social media.